This article was updated on November 18th, 2021.

 Ongoing veterinary care is the best thing you can do for your diabetic dog.
 Your veterinarian can provide the best, personalized options for your pet, along with any needed medications, surgery, or prescription dog foods.

-Getting a pet insurance policy while your pet is still young can help you get reimbursed later in their life if they develop diabetes.
+Getting a dog insurance policy while your pup is still young can help you get reimbursed later in their life if they develop diabetes.